mikenakis/Public/testana/README.md

 Alphabetic order of execution is not particularly useful.
 For example, in an alphabetic list of packages, `util` comes near the end, so it is usually tested last, and yet `util` tends to be a package that depends on no other packages, while most other packages depend on it, so if tests of other packages succeed, and yet tests of `util` fail, it can only be due to pure accident.
 It would be very nice to see `util` being tested first, so that if there is something wrong with it, then we know that we can stop testing: there is no point in testing packages that depend on a failing package.

-Testana addresses this problem by executing test classes in order of dependency, which means that classes that do not depend on other classes will be tested first, and classes that depend upon them will be tested afterwards.
+Testana addresses this problem by executing test classes in order of dependency, which means that classes with no dependencies will be tested first, classes that depend upon them will be tested next, and so on until everyting has been tested.
 This generally means that as soon as you see a test failure you can stop running the tests, because the most fundamental class with a defect has already been located.

 ## Why should I care about running test methods in natural order?

-By default, JUnit will run your test methods in random order, which is at best useless, and in my opinion actually outright treacherous.
+By default, JUnit will run your test methods in random order, which is at best useless, and arguably treacherous.

 One reason for wanting the test methods to run in the order in which they appear in the source file is because we usually test fundamental features of our software before we test features that depend upon them.
 (Note: it is the features under test that depend upon each other, not the tests themselves that depend upon each other.)
 So if a fundamental feature fails, we want that to be the very first error that will be reported.
 Tests of features that rely upon a feature whose test has failed might as well be skipped, because they can be expected to all fail, and as a matter of fact, reporting these failures before the failure of the more fundamental feature (due to a messed up order of test method execution) is an act of sabotage against the developer: it is sending us looking for problems in places where there are no problems to be found, and it is making it more difficult to locate the real problem, which usually lies in the test that failed first **_in the source file_**.